How to Start an Apprentice Program from Scratch

 • Official certification exams that lead to a credential

-For example, if you're starting an apprentice program for machinists, you'll want to include instruction on machining mathematics, CNC programming, blueprint reading, and metallurgy.
-These things would be standard inclusions for the trade — but you might also want to include company-specific training on safety with the machines you use and your quality control procedures.
+For example, if you’re starting an apprenticeship program for your machine shop, you'll want to include instruction on machining mathematics, CNC programming, blueprint reading, and metallurgy.
+Tailoring your apprenticeship curriculum to your company’s needs ensures that apprentices graduate with the exact skills necessary to thrive in your workplace.

 Choosing Qualified Mentors